-Pleiotropy is the phenomenon of a single gene affecting multiple distinct traits (Williams 1957) and is an important driver of trait integration and modularity (Armbruster et al. 2014; Klingenberg 2008).
-Pleiotropy contributes to the genetic correlation among traits and therefore has broad implications in genetics, development and adaptive evolution (Armbruster et al. 2014; Auge et al. 2019; Pigliucci and Preston 2004).
-In plants, the formation of all aboveground organs, such as leaves, tiller, internodes, and inflorescences, is mainly dictated by the activity and determinacy of the shoot apical and axillary meristems.
-During the vegetative-to-reproductive transition, many developmentally related traits originate from the same meristem and complex environmental signals may affect the different type of meristems by similar regulatory networks (Wang and Li 2005; Xue et al. 2020).
-Therefore, the loci for vegetative and reproductive development-related traits frequently show pleiotropy.
-For example, most flowering time pathway genes show pleiotropic effects on tiller number and yield potential in crops (Auge et al. 2019).
-Genes involved in hormone pathways frequently affect both vegetative growth and reproductive development, in part through their developmental impacts on meristems (Azizi et al. 2015).
-QTL mapping is one of the many approaches that have been used to estimate genome-wide pleiotropy, and fits squarely in the context of developmental pleiotropy (Paaby and Rockman 2013).
-Pleiotropic effects identified through overlapping QTL locations have been observed in panicle development in sorghum, rice, and Poaceae (Brown et al. 2006; Doust et al. 2005; Endo-Higashi and Izawa 2011; Komatsu et al. 2001; Miura et al. 2010; Yu et al. 2017), but these patterns have not been investigated in native perennial grasses.

 Switchgrass (Panicum virgatum L.) has been championed as a potential biofuel crop since it was selected by the US Department of Energy (US DOE) as a model grass species for bioenergy in the early 1990s (Hohenstein and Wright 1994; McLaughlin 1993).
-Its potential for high biomass production on marginal land, adaptation to a wide range of environments, and ecosystem service such as carbon sequestration, water flow management and erosion control, makes switchgrass an excellent candidate for filling bioenergy needs (Mitchell et al. 2012; Robertson et al. 2017).
+Its potential for high biomass production on marginal land, adaptation to a wide range of environments, and ecosystem service such as carbon sequestration, water flow management and erosion control, makes switchgrass an excellent candidate for meeting bioenergy needs (Mitchell et al. 2012; Robertson et al. 2017).
 Switchgrass is a warm-season C4 perennial grass native to the North America, with a range that extends from the eastern seaboard west to the Rocky Mountains and from southern Canada south to the Texas Coastal Plain and Northern Mexico (Casler 2007; Hopkins 1995).
 Two major distinctive populations have been classified in the past based on morphology and habit preference, northern upland and southern lowland ecotypes (Porter Jr 1966).
-A very recent study based on a resequenced switchgrass diversity panel was able to define a third coastal ecotype, which is broadly sympatric with the lowland ecotype but possesses upland leaf characters and lowland plant morphotype (Lovell et al., 2020,accepted).
+A very recent study based on a resequenced switchgrass diversity panel was able to define a third coastal ecotype, which is broadly sympatric with the lowland ecotype but possesses upland leaf characters and lowland plant morphotype (Lovell et al., 2021).